 Many of them have little knowledge of our history.
 It is my responsibility to make them understand the subject so that they enjoy the experience and the wines they taste much more.

-Being able to meet people with an interest in drinking good wines, listening to beautiful stories that give meaning to those wines and their surroundings is an unspeakable pleasure for me.
+Being able to meet people with an interest in drinking good wines listening to beautiful stories that give meaning to those wines and their surroundings is an unspeakable pleasure for me.
 In such a situation, one, besides enjoying, makes friends.

-In the 16th century Spain became the center of the world.
+In the 16th century, Spain became the center of the world.

-In Europe there was already a great need for many products from India and China and there was already a flourishing trade through the silk route.
+In Europe, there was already a great need for many products from India and China and there was already a flourishing trade through the silk route.
 That route was tremendously dangerous.
 8 out of 10 caravans were assaulted by bandits ..